5.2 Constitutional Law Issues in the U.S. Criminal Justice System

 Fourth Amendment

-Whether a particular type of search is considered reasonable in the eyes of the law, is determined by balancing two important interests.
+Whether a particular type of search is considered reasonable in the eyes of the law is determined by balancing two important interests.
 On one side of the scale is the intrusion on an individual’s Fourth Amendment rights.
-On the other side of the scale are legitimate government interests, such as public safety.
+On the other side are legitimate government interests, such as public safety.
 (Administrative Office of the U.S. Courts, n.d.-c, para.
-1)
+1) Not all searches and seizures are prohibited; only those determined to be unreasonable are unconstitutional.
+Consistent with the Katz decision (Katz v.
+United States (1967)), when an individual has no reasonable expectation of privacy there can be no Fourth Amendment (U.S. Const. amend.
+IV) protection from government interference.

-The second section of the Fourth Amendment reads as follows: “no Warrants shall issue, but upon probable cause, supported by Oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized (U.S. Const. amend.
+The second section of the Fourth Amendment reads as follows: “No Warrants shall issue, but upon probable cause, supported by Oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized” (U.S. Const. amend.
 IV).
-This section sets out the following procedural and administrative requirements in order to obtain, and execute, a Constitutionally valid search warrant:
+This section sets out the following procedural and administrative requirements in order to obtain and execute a constitutionally valid search warrant:

-- Supported by oath or affirmation: Oath or affirmation required by person attesting to the supporting facts in the affidavit.
+- Supported by oath or affirmation: oath or affirmation required by person attesting to the supporting facts in the affidavit

 In addition to the requirements specifically set out in the Fourth Amendment (U.S. Const. amend.
 IV), the U.S. Supreme Court has consistently held that search warrants must be issued by neutral and detached officials.
 “Thus, an issuing magistrate must meet two tests.
 He must be neutral and detached, and he must be capable of determining whether probable cause exists for the requested arrest or search” (Shadwick v.
 City of Tampa, 1972, p.
 350).

 1) Open fields: There is no reasonable expectation of privacy in property that is not part of the curtilage (land adjacent to a dwelling or frequently used building).
-Example: while a frequently used barn on a 10-acre lot would require a search warrant, the unfenced, unused, land several miles from a house would not.
+Example: While a frequently used barn on a 10-acre lot would require a search warrant, the unfenced unused land several miles from a house would not.

 Fifth Amendment

 The Fifth Amendment (U.S. Const. amend.
-V) contains five specific provisions addressing a variety of Constitutionally protected rights.
+V) contains five specific provisions addressing a variety of constitutionally protected rights.
 These rights are as follows:

 Sixth Amendment

 The Sixth Amendment (U.S. Const. amend.
-VI) contains six specific provisions addressing a variety of Constitutionally protected rights.
+VI) contains six specific provisions addressing a variety of constitutionally protected rights.
 These rights are as follows:

 No principle of procedural due process is more clearly established than that notice of the specific charge, and a chance to be heard in a trial of the issues raised by that charge, if desired, are among the constitutional rights of every accused in a criminal proceeding in all courts, state or federal. (p.
 201)

 - Hamilton v.
 Alabama (1961): In holding that the Sixth Amendment’s right to counsel (U.S. Const. amend.
-VI) “attaches” in criminal justice proceedings at the “critical stage” (at 54) of the proceedings, the Court held that the Fourteenth Amendment (U.S. Const. amend.
+VI) “attaches” in criminal justice proceedings at the “critical stage” (at p.
+54) of the proceedings, the Court held that the Fourteenth Amendment (U.S. Const. amend.
 XIV) was violated when a defendant was not provided an attorney at the time of arraignment.

 - Gideon v.
 Wainwright (1972): The Court applied the Sixth Amendment (U.S. Const. amend.
 VI) and held that the right to counsel applied in all felony proceedings.

 - Scott v.
-Illinois (1979): The Court clarified the Argersinger v.
-Hamlin (1972) case and held that it is an actual sentence of imprisonment, not the possibility of imprisonment, that triggers the Sixth Amendment’s right to counsel (U.S. Const. amend.
+Illinois (1979): The Court clarified the 1972 Argersinger case and held that it is an actual sentence of imprisonment, not the possibility of imprisonment, that triggers the Sixth Amendment’s right to counsel (U.S. Const. amend.
 VI).
 Said another way, if the criminal offense committed does not allow for a sentence of imprisonment (such as traffic offenses) or the government represents on the record that imprisonment will not be pursued as a sentencing option if the defendant is convicted, then a defendant does not have a Sixth Amendment right to counsel.

 - Indiana v.
 Edwards (2008): The Court held that in cases where a defendant is competent to stand trial but is found to have serious mental issues that might affect self-representation, a state is permitted to require the trial judge to appoint counsel to represent the defendant.

+Further, for the Sixth Amendment’s right to counsel (U.S. Const. amend.
+VI) to be meaningful, the Supreme Court has insisted that a criminal defendant be provided effective assistance of counsel.
+The two-part test for making that determination was set out in Strickland v.
+Washington (1984).
 First, the defendant must show that counsel’s performance was deficient.
-This requires showing that counsel made errors so serious that counsel was not functioning as the “counsel” guaranteed the defendant by the Sixth Amendment.
+This requires showing that counsel made errors so serious that counsel was not functioning at the level guaranteed the defendant by the Sixth Amendment.
 Second, the defendant must show that the deficient performance prejudiced the defense.
 This requires showing that counsel’s errors were so serious as to deprive the defendant of a fair trial, a trial whose result is reliable. (p.
 687)

 Eighth Amendment

 - Excessive Fines: In the case of United States v.
-Bajakajian (1998), the U.S. Supreme Court clarified how this particular right was to be interpreted: “The touchstone of the constitutional inquiry under the Excessive Fines Clause is the principle of proportionality: The amount of the forfeiture must bear some relationship to the gravity of the offense that it is designed to punish” (p.
+Bajakajian (1998), the U.S. Supreme Court clarified how this particular right was to be interpreted.
+“The touchstone of the constitutional inquiry under the Excessive Fines Clause is the principle of proportionality: The amount of the forfeiture must bear some relationship to the gravity of the offense that it is designed to punish” (p.
 334 ).
-In holding the fine in United States v.
-Bajakajian to be violative of the Eighth Amendment (U.S. Const. amend.
+In holding the fine in Bajakajian to be violative of the Eighth Amendment (U.S. Const. amend.
 VIII), the Court held that the fine was “grossly disproportionate to the gravity of the defendant’s offense” (p.
 334).
 In determining proportionality, the Court considered the following factors: a comparison of the fine amount to the proven offense, the particular facts of the case, the character of the defendant, and the harm caused by the offense.

 - Cruel and Unusual Punishment: This provision of the Eighth amendment (U.S. Const. amend.
 VIII) does not generally relate to criminal law issues.
-Cases involving this provision are typically civil cases filed by inmates in jails or prisons regarding living conditions such as overcrowding, food or limited activities.
+Cases involving this provision are typically civil cases filed by inmates in jails or prisons regarding living conditions, such as overcrowding, food or limited activities.

 Fourteenth Amendment

-For a list of U.S. Supreme Court cases relating to Due Process, see Due Process Supreme Court Cases.
+For a list of U.S. Supreme Court cases relating to due process, see Due Process Supreme Court Cases.

-Specific examples of this fundamental fairness doctrine can be found in cases related to 1) confessions and 2) identification practices.
-With regard to confessions, the U.S. Supreme Court has consistently held for over 100 years that to be admissible, all statements and/or confessions given by a defendant must be “free and voluntary” (Bram v.
+In addition to the specific rights set out in the First, Fourth, Fifth, Sixth and Eighth amendments, the courts have interpreted the due process clause of the Fourteenth Amendment as mandating that all processes involved in a criminal investigation or trial be conducted in such a way as to provide a criminal defendant with a “safety net” of fundamental fairness (U.S. Const. amend.
+XIV).
+Specific examples of this fundamental fairness doctrine can be found in cases related to confessions and identification practices.
+With regard to confessions, the U.S. Supreme Court has consistently held for over 100 years that to be admissible, all statements and confessions given by a defendant must be “free and voluntary” (Bram v.
 United States, 1897).
-With regard to identification practices, courts have held that the Due Process Clause dictates that an accused should be afforded protections against processes that are “so necessarily suggestive and conductive to irreparable mistaken identification,” (Stovall v.
+With regard to identification practices, courts have held that the due process clause dictates that an accused should be afforded protections against processes that are “so necessarily suggestive and conductive to irreparable mistaken identification” (Stovall v.
 Denno, 1967, p.
 293).
-Said another way, all identification practices relating to criminal defendants must be both reliable and minimally suggestive; see Neil v.
-Biggers (1972).
-As noted in the Neil v.
-Biggers case, the test to be applied to identification procedures is: As indicated by our cases, the factors to be considered in evaluating the likelihood of misidentification include the opportunity of the witness to view the criminal at the time of the crime, the witness’ degree of attention, the accuracy of the witness’ prior description of the criminal, the level of certainty demonstrated by the witness at the confrontation, and the length of time between the crime and the confrontation. (p.
-199-200)
+Said another way, all identification practices relating to criminal defendants must be both reliable and minimally suggestive (Neil v.
+Biggers, 1972).
+As noted in the Neil case, the test to be applied to identification procedures includes factors that should be considered in evaluating the likelihood of misidentification: the opportunity of the witness to view the criminal at the time of the crime, the witness’s degree of attention, the accuracy of the witness’s prior description of the criminal, the level of certainty demonstrated by the witness at the confrontation, and the length of time between the crime and the confrontation (pp. 199–200).

 Defined: “Constitutional Law.
 The 14th Amendment provision requiring the states to give similarly situated persons or classes similar treatment under the law” (Thomson Reuters, 2021, p.
 305).

-For a discussion of how the Equal Protection Clause provides Constitutional protection in the context of criminal procedure and criminal law settings, see the discussion of Racial Profiling in Section 5.3.11.5.
+For a discussion of how the Equal Protection Clause provides Constitutional protection in the context of criminal procedure and criminal law settings, see the discussion of Racial Profiling in Section 5.3.
+For a list of U.S. Supreme Court cases relating to the equal protection clause, see Equal Protection Supreme Court Cases.

 The first 10 Amendments to the U.S. Constitution.